The future is ... up there

 Skybase’s innovative autonomous solutions aim to minimise human error from aviation.
 Working predominantly in the Beyond Line of Sight (BLOS) field, Skybase sees massive potential in the unmanned aviation sector – from safer aerial mapping to airborne surveillance services.
 They see Canterbury as an unrivalled testing ground for their ventures.

-Cora is a self-flying, electric aircraft that rises like a helicopter and flies like a plane.
-Pioneering an entirely new way to fly, Cora has testing and operations based in Canterbury, with certification work under way to bring the first air taxi service to market in NZ.
-Cora is the first step towards everyday flight.
+Wisk is a self-flying, electric aircraft that rises like a helicopter and flies like a plane.
+Pioneering an entirely new way to fly, Wisk has testing and operations based in Canterbury, with certification work under way to bring the first air taxi service to market in NZ.
+Wisk is the first step towards everyday flight.

 Founded in 2017 in Christchurch, Orbica specialise in using geospatial data to create solutions and products to make sense of information.
 Their expert team are pioneering geospatial artificial intelligence, and recently set up an office in Germany after winning a German drone analytics challenge.